paulavazq/paulavazq/README.md

 # 👋 Hi, I'm Paula

 Welcome to my GitHub!
-I’m a molecular and cellular biologist turned data scientist, with 20+ years in academic research and fresh expertise in applied data science and machine learning.
-I combine deep scientific knowledge with modern analytical tools to tackle complex problems—especially in biology and biomedicine—but my passion extends beyond the lab.
-I'm driven by the power of big data to deliver insights and impact across domains.
+I’m a molecular and cellular biologist with over 20 years of experience in academic research and recent expertise in applied data science and machine learning.
+I combine deep scientific knowledge with modern analytical tools to tackle complex problems—particularly in biology and biomedicine—but my passion extends beyond these fields.
+I’m driven by the power of big data and eager to contribute to data-driven projects that deliver insights, solutions, and impactful results across various domains.

 [📄 View My CV and full publications list](https://paulavazq.github.io/CV/)